Doak Campbell Stadium: Expansion and improvements

 Following the latest expansion in 2003, the stadium has a seating capacity of 82,300.
 Prior to the start of the 2007 season, a new state-of-the-art sound and public address system was installed.
 Before the 2008 season, two new HD Scoreboards were installed; the main one in the north endzone measures over 100 ft, the south endzone has a 45 ft scoreboard.
 Six new LED ribbon boards were installed in each of the four corners of the stadium as well as underneath the north scoreboard, over the player entrance and above the entrance used by the Marching Chiefs.
 The new boards allow for more game stats and more information on other games in addition to improved replay viewing.
 An indoor practice facility, adjacent to the stadium, was constructed in 2013.

-Champions Campaign

-In 2015, construction began on an $85 million project to completely renovate Doak Campbell Stadium.
-This project is part of the bigger $250 million Florida State Seminoles Champions Campaign to improve all aspects of athletics at Florida State University.
-The Doak Campbell Stadium renovation project included adding a new premium outdoor seating section, making structural repairs, repainting the stadium and updating sky box suites.
+In 2023, financial recommendations saw approval by the Seminole Boosters, Inc. Board of Directors.
+With further approval from the FSU Board of Trustees, improvements will come by widening seats on the east and west sidelines to 18 inches.
+In addition to widening aisles, handrails will be added as well and legroom upped to 34 inches in select areas.
+The total capacity of Doak Campbell Stadium is currently around 65-70,000 with the new renovations.
+During the 2024 season, the total capacity was decreased to around 50,000 people due to temporary seating.